JAlcocerT/JAlcocerT/content/blog/ai-comercial-groq-yt.md

 | **LLMs**            | The LLMs that we will run are open sourced  ✅                                                                               |

-This is what we will get:
+This is what we will get as our Youtube Summarizer Web App UI:

 ![Groq Youtube Summaries](/blog_img/GenAI/yt-summaries/yt-summaries-groq.png)